 The higher ground upland of Shawnee offers as much diversity as the low-lying ground.
 The southern half of the upland consists of 30 acres restored to native grasses, forbs, and white oaks in 2002 and 2003, sections of mature oak woodland, and a large out-wash ravine with a meandering seep stream.
 2014 – 2105 welcomed the appearance of a colony of busy beavers that created a multiple-acre impoundment on the high side of the canal towpath/old railroad bed south.
 Using this man-made structure as a dam the beavers slowed the movement of water through the soil profile and revitalized populations of naturally occurring remnant fen species including Symphyotrichum novae-angliae (New England aster), Pedicularis lanceolata (fen betony), Chelone glabra (white turtlehead), and Carex hystericina (porcupine sedge).
 The standing water created habitat for wood ducks, turtles and other wildlife and helped increase amphibian breeding.
 The beavers’ tree thinning will help promote rich diversity of sedges, grasses and forbs abundant along the towpath area and will help foster oak and understory shrub regeneration.
 The northern half of the uplands feature both wet and dry oak woodland communities shaped by the thin soils and closely associated bedrock geology.
 Sandstone, which increasingly outcrops through the soil profile to the north, creates extremely dry, well-drained, black and white oak woods with Dodecatheon meadia (shooting stars) and Silene virginica (firepink) heading up a suite of high quality dry site species occurring in close association with swamp white oak dominated flatwoods filled with perched wetlands and a thick herbaceous layer of Cinna arundinacea (common wood reed) and Carex lupulina (hop sedge), adorned in the summer by the blossoms of Ludwigia alternifolia (seedbox) and Lobelia siphilitica (great blue lobelia).

-The 77 acres added to Shawnee Bottoms over 2014-15, have not only added high quality acreage to the preserve, including ownership of the entirety of Scott’s Pond, but they have also connected the previously interrupted portions of the former Wabash and Erie canal towpath allowing expanded trail system in celebration of Indiana’s 2016 Bicentennial including a 3.3 mile loop that improves access to some of the most interesting portions of the property.
+The 77 acres added to Shawnee Bottoms over 2014-15, have not only added high quality acreage to the preserve, including ownership of the entirety of Scott’s Pond, but they have also connected the previously interrupted portions of the former Wabash and Erie canal towpath allowing expanded trail system in celebration of Indiana’s 2016 Bicentennial, including The Laura Hare Trail - a 3.3 mile loop that improves access to some of the most interesting portions of the property.